carpentries-incubator/fair-explainable-ml/episodes/7a-OOD-detection-output-based.md

 - **Mahalanobis distance:** This method calculates the Mahalanobis distance of a data point from the mean of the training data distribution.
 A high Mahalanobis distance indicates that the instance is likely OOD.
 - **K-nearest neighbors (KNN):** This method involves computing the distance to the k-nearest neighbors in the training data.
 If the average distance to these neighbors is high, the instance is considered OOD.

-We will focus on output-based methods (softmax and energy) in this episode and then do a deep dive into distance-based methods in the next episode.
+We will focus on output-based methods (softmax and energy) in the next episode and then do a deep dive into distance-based methods in a later next episode.

 # Example 1: Softmax scores
 Softmax-based out-of-distribution (OOD) detection methods are a fundamental aspect of understanding how models differentiate between in-distribution and OOD data.
 Even though energy-based methods are becoming more popular, grasping softmax OOD detection methods provides essential scaffolding for learning more advanced techniques.
 Furthermore, softmax thresholding is still in use throughout ML literature, and learning more about this method will help you better assess results from others.